"*" indicates required fields

 Library

-“You can recognize survivors of abuse by their courage.
-When silence is so very inviting, they step forward and share their truth so others know they aren't alone.”
+“You can recognise survivors of abuse by their courage.
+When silence is so very inviting, they step forward and share their truth so others know they aren’t alone.”

 – Jeanne McElvaney